TABLE OF CONTENTS

 Remove the power connector from the bike behind the rear leg before starting the repair.

-Remove plastic belt guard cap from front of bike.
+2. Remove the plastic belt guard cap from the front of the bike.

 Note: 4 of the screws are longer than the other 3.